Kotzilla Console

 Version performance comparison

 The Dashboard also proposes a second view called Release Comparison that lets you compare the behavior and performance of different app versions to identify regressions or improvements.
-Metrics available for comparison include total user sessions, number of issues detected, number of affected devices and average session duration
+Metrics available for comparison include total user sessions, number of issues detected, number of affected devices, average session duration and main components impacted.

 Simply select the builds you want to compare, and the Console will automatically generate the insights.